-In Texas, assault charges should not to be taken lightly.
-Depending on the circumstances, you could be facing serious jail time (up to life), thousands of dollars in fines and, in certain cases, even the death penalty.
-The Houston assault lawyer you choose to represent you at this time could be the most important decision of your life.
+Assault charges should not to be taken lightly in Texas.
+You could be facing serious jail time (up to life), thousands of dollars in fines and, in certain cases, even the death penalty.
+The Houston assault lawyer you choose to represent you at this time is one of the most important decisions of your life.